GadgetAngel/Voron2.4_My_Build_Log/.github/contributing.md

 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the error in the manual** in as many details as possible.
 * **Include screenshots, links to videos, etc.** which clearly demonstrate the problem.

 ### Suggesting Features or Changes

-This section guides you through submitting a suggestion for BTT_Octopus_Color_PIN_Diagram, including completely new features.
+This section guides you through submitting a suggestion for Voron2.4_My_Build_Log, including completely new features.
 Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-feature-request).
 Fill in [the template](./ISSUE_TEMPLATE/feature_request.md).